The ABCs of Detecting and Preventing Phishing

 Phishing is very effective because more than 50% of users use the same passwords for different credentials.
 This makes it easy for the cyber criminals to gain access to other accounts.

 It’s important to use different passwords for your accounts.
 The same way you don’t use only one key for your house and your car, you shouldn’t use the same password more than once.
-This way, cyber attackers won’t be able to get into any other accounts of yours.
+This simple preventing phishing technique won’t let cyber attackers get into your other accounts.

 If available, activate two-factor authentication.
 This way, you’ll receive a unique one time code on your phone every time you want to log in from a different device.
 It will add a second layer of protection, that’s much more difficult to breach by cyber attackers.